OmarElayat/Channel-Coding-QPSK-For-WiMAX-system/README.md

 1-  The data are processed in the four blocks

-2-  The output stream is valid and continuous as long as the input stream is ready and
+2-  The output stream is valid and continuous as long as the input stream is ready and continuous.

-continuous.
+3-  The I and Q points of the QPSK constellation is in Q15 format (16-bit fixed point, MSB as sign bit, 15 fractional bits, and two’s complement.)

 **Waveform:**